 Do you know that Donor Engagement Is the KEY to your Nonprofit’s Fundraising Success?

 The key to fundraising success is donor engagement.
-Even if you’re not in fundraising, the fact that two out of three first-time donors to a nonprofit never make a second gift is all you need to know as to why donor engagement is important.
+Even if you’re not in fundraising, the fact that 70% of first-time donors never make a second gift is all you need to know as to why donor engagement is critical.

 Here are just a few facets of donor engagement – from phone calls to emails to face-to-face visits with donors; to finding out what issues are programs are specifically important to each donor; to understanding a donor’s motivational triggers for giving; to finding out more about a donor’s other philanthropic interests; to identifying, cultivating, soliciting, and providing stewardship to donors; to mapping the “donor journey” across your organization; to making it easier for donors to give; to your keeping accurate and comprehensive records; to immediately recognizing and acknowledging every donor’s gifts; to keeping track of all touchpoints and moves with your donors; to ensuring you know a donor’s communication preferences, — the list goes on.